Skip to content

 Articles (journal, newspaper and magazine)

-Author(s) (Year) Title of article in sentence case*.
-Journal title in italics, Issue information**, page range.
+Author(s) (Year) Title of article in sentence case1.
+Journal Title (in italics, main words capitalised), Issue information2, page range.

-The name of the reviewer is given first (and should be used in your in-text citation) rather than the author of the reviewed book:
+The name of the reviewer is given first (and should be used in your in-text citation) rather than the author of the reviewed book.
+Please see the section for a journal article above for an explanation of DOIs if needed.

 Surname of reviewer, Initials (Year) Review of Book title in Italics, by Author of book.
-Journal Title in italics, Issue information, page range.
+Journal Title in italics, Issue information, page range, https://doi.org/DOI

 Some book reviews will have a title of their own, that is different to the book.
 If this is the case, add it as you would for a journal article title: